Chapter 1 : Myrtle

 The girl has called her friend and she whispers into her ears.
 They chuckle.
 As in life, I feel unappreciated after my death.
 Two more girls come in giggling.
 A few are laughing politely.
 Suddenly a bunch of boisterous fifth years fill my bathroom with raucous laughter.
 I look outside.
 The exams ended today.
 And more girls and boys are lounging about, laughing.
 Laughing without a care in the world.
 Their laughter, all of theirs, rings in my ears.
 Refusing to leave me alone, no matter how much I moan and scream.
 Their laughter, is to me, like a chalk screeching against the chalkboard.
 It's painful.
 It's maddening.
 It's jarring.

 They laugh.
 Every single day.
 When did I last laugh?

 I can't remember.

 A single milky tear runs down my cheek.

 The sound of their laughter had jarred on her; when had she last laughed?

-Okay, I know it really isn't great, but I would absolutely love some feedback.
+Okay, zo this was my first attempt at writing angst, so I would absolutely love some feedback.
 As I said, this isn't usually my style, but I want to know how I did, working with this.
 The qoute given to me was- 'The sound of their laughter jarred on her; when had she last laughed?'- from the book- 'The Casual Vacancy' by JK Rowling.
 This story is for a challenge that was set by HeyMrsPotter.
-(I really hope she accepts this because I've submitted this on the deadline, and I don't know when it will get validated (",) and I really hopw you like it too!)
+(I really hope she accepts this because I've submitted this on the deadline, and I don't know when it will get validated (",) and if you aren;t Dee, I still really hope you like it too! :) )

 Thank you for this challenge! :) It really pulled me out of my comfort zone and I like being challenged.
 Please tell me how I did?
 I'm sorry about the delay.
 I had a computer related issue.
-Thanks again for this lovely challenge :) I'm sorry if this isn't upto standard.
-I did enjoy myself, though.
+Thanks again for this lovely challenge :) I did enjoy myself, though.